Payback (Law & Order: Special Victims Unit)

 "Payback" is the pilot episode of the police procedural television series Law & Order: Special Victims Unit, the first spinoff of the original Law & Order series.
-It originally aired on NBC in the United States on Monday, September 20, 1999.
+It originally aired on NBC in the United States on September 20, 1999.
 In the episode, the detectives of the Special Victims Unit investigate a taxi-cab driver's brutal murder and castration.
 Detective Olivia Benson (Mariska Hargitay) becomes personally involved in the case after discovering that the taxi driver was a rapist and murderer himself.

 Plot

 A white male cab driver in his mid-30s is found murdered in his cab.
-Detectives Benson and Stabler go to the scene; when they ask why the sex crimes unit was called, they are informed that the man's genitals have been removed.
+Detectives Olivia Benson and Elliot Stabler go to the scene; when they ask why the sex crimes unit was called, they are informed that the man's genitals have been removed.
 The cab driver's license says he is "Victor Spicer".
 However, after they run a background check on Victor Spicer they see that he (Matt Skollar) is serving a prison sentence at Riker's Island for male prostitution.
 They go and meet with him and he says that he sold his license to a man with a baby on Broadway for $100.

 Benson and Stabler return to the precinct and are told that the victim died from 37 stab wounds and that forensics found a broken-off red fingernail.
 Benson is convinced the killer meant to kill the real Victor Spicer and they follow that lead, but it leads nowhere.
 By interviewing witnesses at a restaurant named Cabbie's diner, the detectives learn that the victim was last seen in his cab being hailed by two women.
 They are also able to inform his wife who is taking care of a young boy.
 Stabler finds out that Interpol made a positive hit on the victim, identifying him as Stefan Tanzic, a Serbian soldier indicted for crimes of ethnic cleansing and the rape of sixty-seven women, five of whom live in New York City.